Overview:

 In addition to merit, awards require a student to be eligible for need-based funds as determined by the Office of Student Financial Aid.
 Students must have a current and evaluated FAFSA on file unless they are an undocumented student.
 Undocumented students should contact GSEE directly for more information.

-Deadline: For incoming graduate students, priority consideration will be given to applications received by April 29, 2024 at 11:59 pm PT.
-The final deadline for nominating all returning and incoming graduate students is June 14, 2024 at 11:59 pm PT.
+Deadline: Priority consideration will be given to applications received by April 25, 2025 at 11:59 pm PT.
+Applications submitted before this priority deadline will be notified with a decision in early May.
+The final deadline for nominating all returning and incoming graduate students is June 16, 2025 at 11:59 pm PT.
+All applications submitted after the priority deadline and any waitlisted applications will receive a decision in late June.

 Nomination Process:

-Due to limited funds and high demand, it is difficult to allocate multiple awards to any one department.
-A department will be able to nominate between 1-4 students, depending on cohort size.
+Due to limited funds and high demand, it is difficult to allocate multiple awards to any one program.
+Each graduate program will be able to nominate between 1-4 students, depending on cohort size.
 Please use the following formula to determine your nomination limit for the upcoming academic year.
 You will need to rank your nominations in order of preference.

 Nominations must be made in the MyGrad awards management system.
 Please log in to nominate a student (please be sure to click on the “MyGrad Department View” tab and not the “Slate” tab).